BJP minister takes umbrage at transfers cleared by him being overruled by Nitish | Politics

 Allegations surfaced in a section of the press that some officials were given plum postings despite taints of corruption and many were transferred despite having served for less than three years at their current places of posting.

-The minister denied allegations of tainted officials being favoured but admitted that many were granted transfers out of turn following requests they made themselves or through some MLA.
+The minister denied allegations of tainted officials being favored but admitted that many were granted transfers out of turn following requests they made themselves or through some MLA.

 ''We ministers are also public representatives.
 If some official approach us directly or sends a word through an MLA, requesting that he or she be given a posting in a district close to the place where his or her spouse is working, we have to act on such requests,'' said Rai who has earned a reputation for outspokenness in the less than two years he has been a minister.